larsensong/alx-interview/README.md

-In this repository i will be covering all the essentials of a tech based interview.
+this repository i will be covering all the essentials of a tech based interview.